google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

       playAudio();
     });

+Note that media action handlers will persist.
+This is very similar to the event listener pattern except that handling an event means that the browser steps doing any default behaviour and uses this as a signal that your web app supports the media action.
+Hence, media action controls won't be shown unless you set the proper action handler.

+By the way, unsetting a media action handler is as easy as assigning it to `null`.

+#### Seek Backward / Seek Forward

-The Media Session API allows you as well to show "Seek Backward" and "Seek Forward" media notification icons if you want to control the amount of time skipped.
+The Media Session API allows you to show "Seek Backward" and "Seek Forward" media notification icons if you want to control the amount of time skipped.

-    let skipTime= 10; /* Time to skip in seconds */
+    let skipTime = 10; // Time to skip in seconds

     navigator.mediaSession.setActionHandler('seekbackward', function() {
       // User clicked "Seek Backward" media notification icon.